 Steven Lee is a doctoral student studying plant population and community vulnerability to climate change and disturbances, landscape ecology, and aboveground-belowground interactions.
-See Steven’s recent paper: A multi-scale evaluation of pack stock effects on subalpine meadow plant communities in the Sierra Nevada
+Steven is interested in combining modern modeling approaches with experimental data to determine the processes which govern the assembly of dryland plant communities and that shape plant-plant interactions through time.
+See Steven’s paper: A multi-scale evaluation of pack stock effects on subalpine meadow plant communities in the Sierra Nevada

 LAB AFFILIATES & FORMER MEMBERS